singingwolfboy/netlify-home/_posts/2015-11-6-a-step-by-step-guide-jekyll-netlify-cms.md

 #### 1. Get your own copy
 First you need to fork your own copy of the [jekyll-netlify-cms template](https://github.com/netlify-templates/jekyll-netlify-cms) and give it a new name.
+If this is all new to you, head over to [GitHub's help desk](https://help.github.com/articles/fork-a-repo/) to learn about forking a repository.

 #### 2. Local Work Space
 Make a local directory, open terminal (or the Windows prompt if you're using a Microsoft OS) and go to the location of this directory (cd my-local-repo-directory).